Scars from protected zero modes and beyond in $U(1)$ quantum link and quantum dimer models: Scars in the zero winding sectors of the QLM and the QDM

 \subsection{Results for the QLM}

-For systems of dimension $(\Lx,\Ly)=(L,2)$, using ED for $8 \leq L \leq 14$, Ref.~\cite{Banerjee2021} showed the presence of $4$ type-I scars, $1$ each at momenta $(k_x,k_y)=(0,0),(\pi,\pi),(0,\pi),(\pi,0)$ such that these states are also eigenstates of $(\Okin,\Opot)$ with eigenvalue $(0,N_p/2)$ where $N_p=\Lx \Ly$ is the number of elementary plaquettes on the lattice.
+{\bf{Type-I scars}}: For systems of dimension $(\Lx,\Ly)=(L,2)$, using ED for $8 \leq L \leq 14$, Ref.~\cite{Banerjee2021} showed the presence of $4$ type-I scars, $1$ each at momenta $(k_x,k_y)=(0,0),(\pi,\pi),(0,\pi),(\pi,0)$ such that these states are also eigenstates of $(\Okin,\Opot)$ with eigenvalue $(0,N_p/2)$ where $N_p=\Lx \Ly$ is the number of elementary plaquettes on the lattice.
 Expressing these quantum scars in terms of the basis states at the corresponding momentum shows that unlike in the neighboring mid-spectrum eigenstates, only a few of the basis states have non-zero coefficients for the scars which is a tell-tale signature of localization in the Hilbert space.
 For example, only $18$ out of $44046$ basis states at $(k_x,k_y)=(0,0)$ contribute to the formation of the scar for a system of dimension $(14,2)$~\cite{Banerjee2021}.

 ED results on wider systems of width $\Ly=4$ show several new features which are absent at $\Ly=2$.
-Let us first consider the type-I scars.
-As summarized in Table~\ref{tab:scarsQLMQDM}, for a fixed $\Ly=4$, the degeneracy of type-I scars that are eigenstates of $(\Okin,\Opot)$ with eigenvalues $(0,N_p/2)$ rapidly increase with increasing $\Lx$: $26$ such scars for $\Lx=4$, $46$ such scars for $\Lx=6$ and $106$ such scars for $\Lx=8$ suggesting a divergence of such scars for $\Lx \gg 1$.
+Let us first focus on the type-I scars.
+As summarized in Table~\ref{tab:scarsQLMQDM}, for a fixed $\Ly=4$, the degeneracy of type-I scars that are eigenstates of $(\Okin,\Opot)$ with eigenvalues $(0,N_p/2)$ rapidly increase with increasing $\Lx$: $26$ such scars for $\Lx=4$, $46$ such scars for $\Lx=6$ and $106$ such scars for $\Lx=8$ suggesting a divergence of the number of such scars for $\Lx \gg 1$ when $\Ly=4$.
 This is completely unlike the case with $\Ly=2$ where this number stays fixed to $4$ with increasing $\Lx$ based on the numerical evidence.
 Furthermore, new type-I scars with an eigenvalue of $(\Okin, \Opot)$ equal to $(0,(\Lx - 1) N_p /(2\Lx))$ also appear for the wider ladders with the degeneracy being $12$ for $\Lx=4,8$, and $8$ for $\Lx=6$ (Table~\ref{tab:scarsQLMQDM}).

 Unlike in $\Ly=2$, the type-I scars for wider ladders with $\Ly=4$ can have momenta different from $(k_x,k_y) = (0,0),(\pi,\pi),(0,\pi),(\pi,0)$.
 To illustrate this, the degeneracy of the type-I scars with eigenvalue of $(0,N_p/2)$ for $(\Okin, \Opot)$ and their corresponding momenta $(k_x,k_y)$ for a system with dimension $(8,4)$ are as follows: $1$ for ($\pi, 3\pi/2)$, $1$ for $(0,3\pi/2)$, $5$ for $(7\pi/4, \pi)$, $6$ for $(3\pi/2, \pi)$, $5$ for $(5\pi/4, \pi)$, $10$ for $(\pi,\pi)$, $5$ for $(3\pi/4, \pi)$, $6$ for $(\pi/2, \pi)$, $5$ for $(\pi/4, \pi)$, $9$ for $(0,\pi)$, $1$ for $(\pi,\pi/2)$, $1$ for $(0,\pi/2)$, $5$ for $(7\pi/4,0)$, $6$ for $(3\pi/2, 0)$, $5$ for $(5\pi/4,0)$, $9$ for $(\pi,0)$, $5$ for $(3\pi/4, 0)$, $6$ for $(\pi/2, 0)$, $5$ for $(\pi/4,0)$ and $10$ for $(0,0)$.
 For the same system dimension, there are $6$ scars each at momenta $(0,\pi)$ and $(\pi,0)$ with eigenvalues $(0,14)$ for $(\Okin, \Opot)$.
 Such type-I scars show up as clear outliers in the momentum-resolved data for both the Shannon entropy, $S_1$ (Eq.~\ref{eq:S1def}), and the electric flux correlator, $E_{\mathrm{corr}}$ (Eq.~\ref{eq:Ecorrdef}), at finite $\lambda$ as shown in Fig.~\ref{QLM_Lx8Ly4_S1Ecorr} for a specific momentum $(k_x,k_y)$ $=$ $(0,3\pi/2)$ for the coupling $\lambda=-1.1$.